 You’ve found a location, come up with a theme and a menu, registered for all your licenses, and hired employees.
-Now you’re ready to start managing your restaurant.
+Now you might be wondering how to strategically track performance and create revenue for your restaurant.

-Of course, you’re going to look at revenue and profits as your main indicators of success, but there are plenty of other metrics that can tell you whether you’re on the path to long-term growth.
+Of course, you’re going to look at revenue and profits as main indicators of success when managing a restaurant, but there are plenty of other metrics that can tell you whether you’re on the path to long-term growth.

 What Are Restaurant Performance Metrics?

-Restaurant performance metrics are used to track the success and growth of your restaurant.
+Restaurant performance metrics are used to track your success while managing a restaurant.
 You want to look at metrics that are easily measurable, directly correlated to performance, and comparable to competitors.

-There are a few essential, quantifiable business metrics that every restaurant owner should be paying attention:
+There are a few essential, quantifiable business metrics that play a major role in restaurant management:

 - Cost per acquisition: The amount of money used to attract a new restaurant guest

 - Food costs: The total amount you are spending on ingredients and other materials needed for meal prep

 - Labor costs: The sum of all wages paid to employees, including benefits as well as payroll